muxmuse/schema/README.md

 # schema – a Package Manager for SQL Server

+Version control, consistency checks and package publishing for SQL Server

-** MIGHT DESTROY YOUR DATA, ABSOLUTELY NO WARRANTIES, WORK IN PROGRESS -- But I use it in production **
+WARNING: MIGHT DESTROY YOUR DATA, ABSOLUTELY NO WARRANTIES, WORK IN PROGRESS -- But I use it in production

 ## Installation